 Choose your graphics and colors

-Once you’ve determined your core messaging, you can start to think about your graphics and colours.
+Once you’ve determined your core messaging, you can start to think about your graphics and colors.

 Consider the colors that are most prominent in your marketing materials, too.